edupoux/MVA_2023_SL/README.md

 ### 9 courses
 The courses consist in 9 three-hours blocks, followed by an oral project presentation on week 10.
+This year, the course will take place in presence, every friday afternoons from 4pm to 7pm in salle Henri Cartan, 45 rue d'ULM.

-Everything will be remote this year.
-Each three hours block consists in two off-line hours where you watch prerecorded materials (available on youtube), and one hour of interactive remote session taking place on Fridays, from 4pm to 5pm (zoom).
+Each three hours block consists in two hours of course, followed by a quizz and Q&A.

-The interactive session will have the following structure:
-- 4:00pm- 4:30pm: **on-line QUIZZ**. *Attention!! you must absolutely be on-line in this time period to answer quizz questions on a google form.*
-- 4:30pm- 5:00pm: Q&A session.
-Live session where the answers to the QUIZZ will be revealed an questions about the course can be asked.

 ### Validation
 The validation is in two parts:

-- **on-line QUIZZ** (40% of the total grade).
-This is the only part of the course where you are absolutely required to be connected on-line.
+- **QUIZZ** (30% of the total grade).
+You'll be given a link on w.
 You'll be given a link of a google form which will be activated exactly at 4:00pm and closed down at 4:30pm.
 Any forms submitted after the deadline will be automatically rejected, and graded as zero.
 The QUIZZES will contain comprehension questions and the best 5 grades out of the 6 quizzes will be used for the average.
 Between 4:30 and 5:00 there will be a Q&A period where you'll be able to ask questions about the course and QUIZZ using an on-line connection.

-- **Project.**  (60% of the total grade).
+- **Project.**  (70% of the total grade).
 You'll work in small groups of 2-4 around a recent paper in speech or language processing which has already some existing code.
 Your task will be 1. to replicate the main result of the paper 2. run a  experiment testing a new question not tested in the paper.
 You'll present your plan in a one page document in week #3, and your results in a 4 pages documend and 10 minutes oral presentation + 5 minutes questions in week #10.

 the list of possible projects will be made available  here: https://docs.google.com/spreadsheets/d/12hI1JfS2S9dKreXwdmdi1DAYx72ANA1KvlWorMMT0zY/edit#gid=0